 I suspect this is because Japanese employers are used to the collaborative, co-located way of working where employees can immediately turn to their bosses or colleagues for support or to exchange ideas.

 European teams where there is a lot of creative work also need to be co located.
 If they have to work remotely, an investment needs to be made in advance in team building events, to develop strong bonds of trust between team members so they can communicate easily with each other.

 Boston Consulting Group recommends such “creative collaborators” should be in the office 50-60% of the time.
 Other categories they propose include those who require focus without too many interruptions, for example people working in accounts.
 This group could work remotely 50-80% of the time.
 Those whose work follows defined processes and patterns, so do not need much support, can work almost entirely from home.
 And of course there is the group who have to be physically present to do their jobs, in factories or physically interacting with customers, so cannot work remotely.

 If Japanese companies adopt these categories to enable a hybrid approach to flexible working, they will have to adopt what in Japan is being called a “job gata system”, where the job scope, place of work and hours of work are clearly laid out in a contract.
 Insisting on the same working conditions for all employees, regardless of job content, will not be possible in this new style of work.

-This article was originally published in Japanese in the Teikoku Databank News on 9th September 2020
+This article by Pernille Rudlin was first published in Japanese in the Teikoku News, 9th June 2021

 For more content like this, subscribe to the free Rudlin Consulting Newsletter. 最新の在欧日系企業の状況については無料の月刊Rudlin Consulting ニューズレターにご登録ください。Read More